PanosEconomou/notes/Quantum_Fields/2D_CFT_Axioms.md

 Now we will start with the axiomatization of the theory.
 The first thing we want to construct is to define the set of all propagators and give them the right properties under conformal transformations.

-The next step is to talk about symmetries.

 ### Conformal Group